CarlosBergillos/ts2vg/README.rst

 Visibility graph
 ~~~~~~~~~~~~~~~~

-To build a visibility graphs:
+To build a visibility graph:

 .. code:: python